I’m really thrilled to announce that Webrecorder has received a two-year, $1.3M open source development grant from the Filecoin Foundation!

 We will share a more detailed timeline in the later, but a few high level goals for the next two years include:

-• Browsertrix Cloud - Continued development of our open-source, federated cloud-native SaaS service, with support for archival storage of data on IPFS/Filecoin as one option.
+• Browsertrix - Continued development of our open-source, federated cloud-native SaaS service, with support for archival storage of data on IPFS/Filecoin as one option.
 The service will allow institutions as well as independent communities to be able to create archives on their own.

 • Scalable web archive data model/specification and necessary tooling - Building on the WACZ file format, and implementing a robust data model for storing larger web archive collections, from a single WACZ file to multi-TB or even multi-PB collections.
 The data model would support encryption, signing and storage of all data on IPFS/Filecoin, and an optional IPFS-based search index.